Have Questions? Call us: 877-877-4936

 Google Search Console allows you to:

 To start with, you will need to have a Google account to set up Google Search Console.
-If you’re already using a Google product – Google AdWords, Google Analytics, Google Docs, Google My Business or Gmail account – you should already have a Google Account.
+If you’re already using a Google product – Google Ads, Google Analytics, Google Docs, Google Business Profile, formerly Google My Business, or a Gmail account – you should already have a Google Account.

 I would recommend you use the same email address to set up all Google Products.
 This will make it easier for you to link between accounts and share data.

 Step 1: Go to Google.com and click ‘sign in’ at the top right

 Step 3: You can choose to create a Gmail account or click ‘use my current email address instead’ to use an existing account, such as your work email.
 Then click ‘next’.

 If you already have a Google account, or once you create a Google account, you’re ready to create a Google Search Console Account.